 Also, soap operas are used to shape public opinion and perception: do we have to get people love our controversial National energy reform bill?
 Better put it in a telenovela, plain language to show how good foreign investment is (video in Spanish):

 Mexican soap operas also cut the lines in what is or should be considered Mexican and what not, always according to the governing party.
 Anyway, I spoke long and better about the impact of soap operas and the distorted image of Mexico they try to promote in a previous post, so better take look there.

 Corruption here is systemic.
 Don’t think about it as something that just goes for local cops and politicians.
 It jumps through ranks, education, or social class and spreads into almost any kind of business activity, public or private.
 Corruption (and any of its forms) is not a part of the system, it is the system, it is how everything keeps spinning.

 The causes for this levels of corruption are not really clear, but I’m inclined to believe that they have to do with the leading party PRI and its history.
 Their leaders at different levels have ruled Mexico for almost 100 years (and they still call it democracy).
 Since the 19th century, and to keep in power, this party spread the practice of rewarding their supporters in many fields: corporations, individuals, associations, even they practically monopolized the press to get positive coverage.
-Journalists who complied with the modus operandi were paid with government handouts and gifts; those who did not were intimidated or laid off.
+Journalists who complied with the modus operandi were paid with government handouts and gifts; those who do not, were intimidated or laid off.